Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.

 Average Growth

-To qualify as average, I am looking for companies that are growing at the average historical rate of around 6% a year over inflation.
-At that rate, in an environment where inflation is running at 2 or 3% a year, you’d expect the company to have roughly doubled in size over the past 10 years.
-If you were to look back at the company’s results from 10 years previous, you should see that sales, earnings and book value were all roughly half of what they are today.
+To qualify as average, I am looking for companies that are growing at the average historical rate of around 5% a year over inflation.
+This has been the average rate of corporate earnings growth over the last 50 years.
+At that rate, once you adjust your numbers for inflation, you’d expect the company to have roughly doubled in size over the past 14 years.
+If you were to look back at the company’s results from 14 years previous, you should see that sales, earnings and book value were all roughly half of what they are today.

 When looking at past growth rates to guide your estimates of future growth you ideally want to measure from similar points in the business cycle.
 Many an investor has been tripped up by measuring growth from the bottom of a recession or downturn to the top of the following cycle and then extrapolating this number forward.
 But measuring from the bottom will heavily skew your results.